Home / Services / Built-Up Roofing

 Properly installed BUR regularly lasts 25-35+ years.
 Some 40+ year BUR roofs are still in service.
 Main failure modes are usually flashings and surface deterioration rather than field membrane issues.

 Usually comparable or slightly higher per square foot installed.
-Total cost of ownership over the roof's lifespan depends on application and service life.
+Total cost of ownership over the roof's lifespan depends on application — BUR's longer service life and tolerance for foot traffic can make it the cheaper option per year of life for the right buildings.

-Gravel-surfaced BUR has loose stone over the flood coat — traditional appearance, excellent UV protection, but can complicate maintenance and drain maintenance.
-Cap-sheet BUR uses a mineral-surfaced final ply — cleaner appearance, easier maintenance, typical choice for modern BUR work.
+Gravel-surfaced BUR has loose stone over the flood coat — traditional appearance, excellent UV protection, but can complicate drain maintenance.
+Cap-sheet BUR uses a mineral-surfaced final ply — cleaner appearance, easier maintenance, and the more common choice for modern BUR work.

 Commercial re-roof projects in California must meet Title 24.
-BUR with white surfacing (coated cap sheet or reflective coating application) meets cool-roof requirements.
-Traditional gravel-surfaced BUR may require alternative compliance paths or reflective coating.
+BUR with white surfacing (coated cap sheet or a reflective coating application over the gravel) meets cool-roof requirements.
+Traditional gravel-surfaced BUR may require alternative compliance paths or a reflective coating overlay.

 Depends on application.
-If your building has low foot traffic, benefits from cool-roof energy performance, and you're replacing anyway, TPO is usually the better choice.
-If high foot traffic is a factor or matching existing system matters, another BUR may be right.
+If your building has low foot traffic and benefits from cool-roof energy performance, single-ply is usually the better choice on a full replacement.
+If high foot traffic is a factor, the deck can handle BUR's weight, or matching existing system materials matters, another BUR may be right.
+We walk through the trade-offs before quoting either.

 Ready to Start?